bitovi/academy/src/angular/4-adding-routing/adding-routing.md

 ### Routing

 To be able to navigate between different views in our app, we'll need routing.
 We already told Angular we'd like to set up routing, so it generated `src/app/app-routing.module.ts` for us and included it in our root module.
-The router module takes an array of routes we can generate in a few different ways:
+The router module takes an array of routes we can generate in a few different ways that will render content in the `router-outlet` directive.

 ## Setting Paths to Components